capitalch/trace/tracking.md

 10. Branch master, finYear master rework

 ## Bug fixing
+0.1 Server side sometimes if wrong value of data specially null when null not allowed, the program breaks without gracefully reporting error
 1. serial number error in purchases
 2. GSTIN starting with 19 check for CGST, SGST.
 In sales and purchases, Violation of rule should be allowed due to SEZ
 3. All dialog boxes title is very big font
 6. In purchase entries, sl no columns un necessary commas are appearing.
 Sometimes sl no tag showing blank

 8. In Inventory--> Brands--> edit: when you close the dialog it blows up

 10. In Purchase cascading menu, if it is ledger account such as goods creditor, service creditor then OK, otherwise if group / leaf then error
 11. Sales / Sale return GST rate change does not calculate well
 12. Sales return select bill does not work well

 15. Product new entry hangs when 1st product is entered, when there is no leaf category

 ## Reorganize
 	1. Organize code for using shared components all over